PDI

 Faces from PhotoDisc Series #16 "Everyday People" photographed by Barbara Penoyar.

-by Gary G. Ballard, an independent multimedia producer and color work-flow consultant, San Diego, USA
+by Gary Ballard, San Diego, USA

-I've found several free professional digital reference images and "how to" articles on the Web, but believe this famous PhotoDisc® GettyImages® target with the young girl with three baby faces and neutral grey ramp, is the best reference image available to visually evaluate and troubleshoot digital color on the monitor, Internet and printed media under Mac® OSX and Windows® XP Vista Windows 7 operating systems.
+I've found several free professional digital reference images and "how to" articles on the Web, but believe this famous PhotoDisc® Getty Images target with young girl, three baby faces and neutral grey ramp, are the best reference image test files available to visually evaluate and troubleshoot digital color on the monitor, Internet and printed media under Adobe® CS6 color Mac® OSX and Windows® XP Vista Windows 7 8 operating systems.

-This expert Photoshop layout is extremely useful for quickly evaluating monitor profiles in Adobe® Photoshop®, including verifying printing profiles, color management settings in apps, Web browsers and publishing work flows — the PhotoDisc Image (PDI) has easily become my creative studio's standard reference image.
+This expert Photoshop layout is extremely useful for quickly evaluating monitor profiles in Adobe® Photoshop®, including verifying printing profiles, color management settings in apps, Web browsers and desktop publishing work flows — the PhotoDisc Image (PDI) has easily become my creative studio's standard reference image.

 Can you imagine opening your pictures on your computer and seeing how they will print before you actually print them?